shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/operate-phase.md

 ### Related information

-The process is similar to that described in Section 3.8.4.
+The process is similar to that described in [Revocation Flexibility Offer](validate-phase.md#revocation-flexibility-offer).

 Flexibility offers may be revoked in the operate phase provided that none of the ISPs in the period the offer applies to are already in, or past, the operate phase.